Active Distribution Networks for High-Penetration Renewable Energy Integration: Key Technologies for Panoramic Perception and Flexible Regulation

 1. Panoramic state perception and high-precision state estimation for distribution networks

-2. Power flow calculation and analysis for distribution networks adapting to renewable energy uncertainty
+2. Power flow calculation and analysis for distribution networks adapting to new energy uncertainties

-3. Autonomous and coordinated regulation of distribution networks based on cluster partitioning
+3. Zone cluster-based autonomous and coordinated regulation of distribution networks

-5. Adaptive partitioning of distribution networks under dynamic topology
+5. Adaptive partitioning of distribution networks under dynamic topologies

-6. Market-based dispatch and compensation mechanism design for distribution network reactive power resources
+6. Market-based dispatch and compensation mechanism design for reactive power resources in distribution networks

 7. Adaptive control of distribution networks for photovoltaic fluctuations and dynamic loads